Bertrandbenj/juniter/docs/LeftTODO.md

   * If `UniversalDividend` field is present, `UnitBase` must be present too.
 * Block V3:
   * The field is always present.
-  * For root block, `UnitBase` must equal `0`.
+  * For root node, `UnitBase` must equal `0`.

 ##### Signature

-* A block must have a valid signature over the content from `Hash: ` to `Nonce: NONCE\n`, where the associated public key is the block's `Issuer` field.
+* A node must have a valid signature over the content from `Hash: ` to `Nonce: NONCE\n`, where the associated public key is the node's `Issuer` field.

 ##### Dates

-* A block must have its `Time` field be between [`MedianTime` ; `MedianTime` + `maxAcceleration`].
+* A node must have its `Time` field be between [`MedianTime` ; `MedianTime` + `maxAcceleration`].
-* Root block's `Time` & `MedianTime` must be equal.
+* Root node's `Time` & `MedianTime` must be equal.

 ##### Identities

-A block cannot contain identities whose signature does not match the identity's content
+A node cannot contain identities whose signature does not match the identity's content

 ##### Memberships (Joiners, Actives, Leavers)

-A block cannot contain memberships whose signature does not match the membership's content
+A node cannot contain memberships whose signature does not match the membership's content

 ##### Revoked

-A block cannot contain revocations whose signature does not match the revocation's content
+A node cannot contain revocations whose signature does not match the revocation's content

 ##### Transactions